Alaskan Way Viaduct and Seawall Replacement Project, United States of America

 Bored tunnel design

-Three alternatives were reviewed in the 2006 first supplemental draft environmental impact statement (EIS) for the viaduct's central waterfront section.
-The alternatives included the previous cut and cover style tunnel, elevated structures and a bored tunnel.
+Three alternatives were reviewed in the 2006 first supplemental draft environmental impact statement (EIS) for the viaduct’s central waterfront section.
+The alternatives included the previous cut-and-cover style tunnel, elevated structures and a bored tunnel.

-The bored tunnel alternative was advocated in January 2009 by the governor, King County Executive, Seattle mayor and the Port of Seattle CEO.
+The bored tunnel alternative was advocated in January 2009 by the governor, King County executive, Seattle mayor and the Port of Seattle CEO.
 This design was considered preferable, since it would reduce delays caused by collisions, stalled vehicles and other similar disruptions in the tunnel.

 The environmental assessment for the project was released in June 2008 and the finding of no significant impact was signed by FHWA in February 2009.
+The request for proposal (RFP) was released by the WSDOT in May 2010 to build the proposed bored tunnel.

 The project has been designed to have at least two lanes of traffic open 24/7 on SR 99 throughout the construction period.
-The new side-by-side roadway is being designed to meet current earthquake standards and enhance mobility for riders and goods in the south downtown area.
+The new side-by-side roadway was designed to meet current earthquake standards and enhance mobility for riders and goods in the south downtown area.
 Safety and environmental protection have been given significant importance in the design.

 Two-lane tunnel

 The proposed bored tunnel alternative will re-link the street grid at the ends of the tunnel to remove the Alaskan Way Viaduct along the waterfront.
 With an approximate exterior diameter of 55ft and length of 1.7 miles (8,976ft) the tunnel will be located 60ft to 200ft below ground.
-Two southbound lanes on the upper level and two northbound lanes on the lower level will be constructed inside the tunnel.
+Two southbound lanes on the upper level and two northbound lanes on the lower level will be built inside the tunnel.

 Traffic management systems

-New electronic driver information signs are being installed on State Route 99 and other major routes leading to downtown Seattle.
+New electronic driver information signs were installed on State Route 99 and other major routes leading to downtown Seattle.
 Incident detection systems installed in the tunnel will allow operators to monitor and react to each incident.
 If one lane of the tunnel is blocked, the overhead electronic signs will quickly close the lane to drivers and variable speed limit signs will increase traffic flow through the open lanes.
 The disabled vehicles will be removed from the tunnel by emergency vehicles.